 Corporate image and reputation can either be damaged or enhanced by the negative or positive experiences that people with disabilities and their friends, families and carers have of your organisation.
 Building your reputation as a genuinely inclusive employer is important as, increasingly, people entering the labour market are looking to work for a responsible employer.

-The CIPD have worked with Business Disability Forum on this guide and a report that sets out the case for disability workforce reporting and provides an overview of the current landscape, considering issues like why disability workforce reporting matters now, the scope of reporting and who already collects data and why.
+The CIPD has worked with Business Disability Forum on this guide and a report that sets out the case for disability workforce reporting and provides an overview of the current landscape, considering issues like why disability workforce reporting matters now, the scope of reporting and who already collects data and why.

 Introduction to disability workforce reporting